Save the following information on your phone in case of an emergency.

 If the incident involves a society or sports club, and if you feel it is appropriate, you may wish to talk to the committee of that society or sports team.

-If you choose to report anonymously we will not be able to offer direct advice and are unlikely to be able to initiate any formal processes.
+If you choose to disclose anonymously we may be able to take some local, informal action, however we will not be able to offer you direct support and are unlikely to be able to initiate any formal processes.

-If you report using your contact details, a Student Support Officer will contact you to discuss support and possible reporting options (male and female advisers are available).
+If you disclose using your personal details, a member of staff from the University's Safeguarding and Welfare Team will contact you to discuss support and possible reporting options (male and female advisers are available).